Men and Osteoporosis

 Osteoporosis has been considered a “women’s disease,” but 20-25 percent of all hip fractures occur in men.
 As the U.S. population ages, more senior men are expected to become affected by osteoporosis.

-Deborah Kado, MD, MS, and Elizabeth Barrett-Connor, both professors at UC San Diego School of Medicine, are co-investigators on a seven-year nationwide study of osteoporosis in older men, known as MrOS.
-Funded through 2018 by the National Institutes of Health, MrOS examines the risk factors for osteoporosis, fractures and prostate cancer in 5,995 men, aged 65 and older.
+A study by UC San Diego School of Medicine researchers of osteoporosis in older men examined the risk factors for osteoporosis, fractures and prostate cancer in 5,995 men, aged 65 and older.

 Among the study’s findings:

 - Rib fractures are the most common clinical fracture in senior men.